Michael-R-R/GW2_Tool_Hub/README.md

 ### On Demand Material Tracker (with API functionality):
 - Search and add materials
+- Search for recipes and add the required materials
 - Sort materials by category, material name, current amount, goal amount, and percent complete
 - Import excel sheets exported from GW2 Efficiency
 - Set current amount by connecting an API key